Some Things Happen for a Reason While Others Don’t

 When things happen unexpectedly or not according to fate, a lot of times it’s because you tried to force them, trying too hard to get them or not waiting for the right moment

 Sometimes, things happen for a reason.
-Because you’ve strived for them, because you’ve given your whole life for that long-awaited achievement and fate has finally smiled upon you by allowing you to reach that dream.
+Because you’ve worked for them; because you’ve given your whole life for that long-awaited achievement and fate has finally smiled upon you by allowing you to reach that dream.

 It’s curious how life always maintains this strange balance in which sometimes everything goes as planned and other times it seems to be the exact opposite.

-You hope for so much on a daily basis that you may sometimes feel like nothing is moving forward, nothing is coming your way, and that fate has forgotten you.
+You hope for so much on a daily basis that you may sometimes feel like nothing is moving forward.
+You get the feeling that nothing is coming your way and that fate has forgotten you.
 It’s time to see things from another perspective.

 You are responsible for your own existence, and if you want something you should go out and look for it.
-Fate and luck may accompany you on occasion, but it is you yourself, your attitude, and your own determination that will pave the pathways of your life.
+Fate and luck may accompany you on occasions, but it is yourself, your attitude and your own determination that will pave the pathways of your life.

 We invite you to reflect on this.

 No doubt you’ve been in this situation: a coworker, neighbor, or friend makes a comment about how lucky you are in life and how well things are going for you.

 You simply respond that instead of being “luck,” it’s actually your “daily efforts and will.”
 Not everything happens without you knowing why.
 As a matter of fact, the majority of the time it’s you who makes things happen with your own dedication.

 Bad luck and good luck

 Is there such a thing as good or bad luck?
 Like everything in the world, there is a small percent that’s susceptible to the random or uncontrollable things that will always escape your will.